ourhalcyondays/personalsite/content/project/rsd/index.md

 {{< figure src="Shuttlebox.png" caption="Shuttlebox apparatus." >}}

-There was a temperature difference of 2 degrees between the two sides of the shuttlebox, and because the fish are sensitive to temperature, they would move between the two sides to set their preferred temperature.
+A temperature difference of 2 degrees existed between the two sides of the shuttlebox.
+Since the fish are sensitive to temperature, they would between the two sides to set their preferred temperature.
 We also put clear barriers on both sides of the shuttlebox neck, which the fish had to swim AROUND to get to the other side.
-And our trusty camera on top recorded fish activity throughout the 8h trials.
+Lastly, our trusty camera on top recorded fish activity throughout the 8h trials.

  Now we’re armed with our video data, but which fish behaviours were actually important to track?
 We measured 2 important types of behaviours: shuttling and inhibition.
- 1. First, shuttling was when fish swam from one side of the shuttlebox to the other side, and we recorded the number of times the fish shuttled, the position of each fish during the shuttle, and the number of fish involved in each shuttle.
+ 1. First, **shuttling** was when fish swam from one side of the shuttlebox to the other side, and we recorded the number of times the fish shuttled, the position of each fish during the shuttle, and the number of fish involved in each shuttle.
-2. Another behaviour was inhibition.
+2. Another behaviour was **inhibition**.
 Inhibition was how much a fish got stuck behind the barrier.
 Inhibition was used as a proxy for cognitive ability because smart fish learn to avoid the barrier, decreasing their inhibition.

-After collecting this behaviour data, we classified fish in each group as leaders or followers.
+After collecting this behaviour data, I classified fish in each group as either **leaders** or **followers**.
 Leaders were the fish that led the most shuttles in the group.
 The other two fish in the group were classified as the followers.

 ## Results
 So after scoring hours and hours of video data until my eyes glazed over, I finally get to the exciting part, the results!